javierprtvel/microservices/README.md

-# MICROSERVICES
+# Microservices
-This repository contains the code of my coursework for Udemy's [Spring Boot Microservices and Spring Cloud](https://www.udemy.com/course/spring-boot-microservices-and-spring-cloud), plus additional refactoring, changes and extensions that I add as I continue learning about microservices.
+This repository contains the code of my coursework for Udemy's [Spring Boot Microservices and Spring Cloud](https://www.udemy.com/course/spring-boot-microservices-and-spring-cloud) plus additional refactoring, changes and extensions that I add as I continue learning about microservices.

 ## Beyond the course
-- Albums microservice is now a proper service with a real database and all the features included in users microservice (authorization with JWT, distributed tracing, Feign + Hystrix for microservice communication, etc.).
+- Albums microservice is a full-fledged service with a real database and all the features included in users microservice (authorization with JWT, distributed tracing, Feign + Hystrix for microservice communication, etc.).
 - Improved validation and error control in controller and service layers.
+- Added Lombok to avoid boilerplate code.
 - Substituted ModelMapper with Mapstruct.
 - General code refactoring.

 ## Architecture
 The *Photo App* back-end comprehends the following components:
 - **Configuration service**: Spring Cloud configuration server.
-Configuration communication is made with Spring Cloud Bus and RabbitMQ.
+It supplies external configuration via Spring Cloud Bus and RabbitMQ middleware.
 - **Discovery service**: Eureka server for service registration and discovery.
 - **API gateway**: Zuul API gateway with load balancing.
 - **Users microservice**: user domain operations microservice.
 - **Albums microservice**: album domain operations microservice.
-- **Account management microservice**: dummy service thought to be the IAM module.
+- **Account management microservice**: dummy service conceived as the IAM module.
 Right now, this functionality is implemented in users microservice (sign up and login) and scattered among the API gateway and microservices (authorization).
 - **MySQL database**: relational database server for user data.